andreshyer/fourier-laplace/README.md

 $$Bo = \frac{\Delta \rho g a^2}{\gamma}$$

 Where $a$ is the characteristic length.
-The calculate a point map (x, z) from the equations above, the set of differential equations have to be solved through numerical means.
+Then to  calculate a point map (x, z) from the equations above, the set of differential equations have to be solved through numerical means.

 # Improved Method

-The surface tension can only accurately be calculated from the $Bo$ range of [-1, 1].
+The surface tension can only accurately be calculated from the $Bo$ range of [0, 1].
 Otherwise, gravity is the dominating force and not surface tension.
-In practice, the true $|Bo|$ should be in the range [0.1, 0.35] for the most accurate measurements.
+In practice, the true $Bo$ should be in the range [0.1, 0.35] for the most accurate measurements.
 For any drop, the following relationship can written.

 $$x = f(z, Bo)$$